 I live in Michigan and in the winter the available sunlight is miserable.
 Still I invested in a great prime lens that sucks as much of that light as possible.
 I have to edit when the photos are too dark or just not bright.
 I don’t like to spend hours editing so I try to get it right when I click the shutter.
 I use Lightroom to pull the RAW files from the camera and apply minor edits then I export the pics to Photoshop Elements 11.

 Version 11 has a really nice user friendly organizer for the photos, the look is super clean, especially compared to my previous version which was 8.
+You can also check out some Photoshop Tutorials, just Check This Out,

 When it comes to editing with the new Elements 11, newbies are in luck because they have three edit modes for the beginner, intermediate and advanced users!